atxwang/atxwang.github.io/_posts/recent events.md

 screaming

-and as you stride the ones who stay trip on bones jutting out from the soil---
+and as you stride the ones who stay behind trip on bones jutting out from the soil---
 ---grasping limbs they refuse to see

 ---

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU4NTU4NTgxNCwxNDExMTczOTUzXX0=
+eyJoaXN0b3J5IjpbMjEzOTg5Mjc2NiwxNDExMTczOTUzXX0=
 -->